What Is Alcohol Poisoning And What Causes It?

 Mixing Alcohol With Other Substances

-Mixing alcohol with other substances, such as Opioids and Benzodiazepines, can also increase your risk for alcohol poisoning.
+Mixing alcohol with other substances, such as opioids and benzodiazepines, can also increase your risk for alcohol poisoning.
 These substances may exacerbate the effects of one another and can significantly disrupt the body’s ability to regulate temperature, heart rate, and breathing.
 If you are taking other medications or substances, it’s important to speak to your doctor about the risk of drinking alcohol while taking your medication.

 Emergency Action For Alcohol Poisoning